 The supply air temperature in buildings with air handlers is 55 degrees Fahrenheit.
 This means that fresh outside air is cooled to 55 degrees Fahrenheit, which causes the moisture in the air to condense and be removed, thus reducing the air’s humidity.
 The cooler air then passes through a reheat coil to warm the air back up to a temperature that is comfortable for the building occupants.
 To conserve energy, the systems are set to an air temperature of 68-74F.
 This minimizes the amount of reheat energy needed.
 Increasing thermostat settings calls for the air handler to increase the amount of reheat, which uses more energy.
 Hence, a cooler set point for a building with an air handler actually conserves energy.

 Why can’t I use a space heater?

 Space heating units, including electric radiators, can lead to fires and injury when used improperly.
 To be used safely, at least 3 feet of clear space must be provided around space heaters when in use.
 This is typically not possible in most offices at UMB.
-Space heaters are only permitted to be used on-campus if facilities cannot maintain a comfortable temperature in your work area.
-Additional guidance can be found on the EHS Website.
+Additional guidance can be found on the Office of the Fire Marshal website.